What Is TAM (Total Addressable Market)?

 TAM or the total addressable market refers to the maximum revenue opportunity available in the market for a product or service.
 You can measure Tam in terms of revenue and the number of companies that can become your customers in the future.
 The total addressable market is essential for startups as well as well-established enterprises.

-The Total Addressable Market (TAM), also referred to as Total Available Market, refers to the overall revenue opportunity available for any product or service if it obtains a 100% market share.
+The Total Addressable Market (TAM), also called Total Available Market, refers to the overall revenue opportunity available for any product or service if it obtains a 100% market share.

 It can be an accurate metric of the number of funds and resources a company should put into a new product or service.